-The White Shadow Foundation Limited is registered with the ACNC and must continue to be not for profit and pursue solely charitable purposes.
-We must also keep financial records, and report information to the ACNC annually.
+The White Shadow Foundation is registered with the ACNC and must continue to be notfor-profit and pursue solely charitable purposes.
+We must also keep financial records, and report via our Annual Information Statements.

-Specific obligations for safeguarding requires The White Shadow Foundation Limited to comply with Australian law and set duties for the charity's Responsible Persons (our board of directors).
+Specific obligations for safeguarding requires The White Shadow Foundation to comply with Australian law and set duties for the charity's Responsible Persons (our board of directors).
 This includes the requirement to act with care and diligence and in the best interests of the charity at all times.